Click the above image to download the Literacy Action Tutor Handbook in PDF format.

 Many of our ESL students have internet access.
-Cambridge maintains an open website with lessons corresponding to our Ventures Levels.
-Anyone can go online and work through exercises in any of the ten units, in any of the six levels in the Ventures series.
+Cambridge maintains an open website with lessons corresponding to our Ventures levels.
+Anyone can go online and work through exercises in any of the 10 units, in any of the six levels in the Ventures series.
 Go to the Ventures Arcade and click on Audio to see all the levels listed.
-In addition to the audio, the Arcade has several other activities for each level, and students can get the App on their phones if they want extra practice:
+In addition to the audio, the Arcade has several other activities for each level, and students can get the app on their phones if they want extra practice:

 Learning Express Library

 This is a free database available through the Central Arkansas Library System’s website, cals.org.
 It’s an interactive database with practice tests and tutorials for many standardized academic tests, including the GED.
-It also contains an Adult Learning Center which can help students with basic skills such as reading, writing, speaking, grammar, and math, as well as prepare for the citizenship test.
-For access, sign in as new user and create personal account using your library card number as your user name.
+It also contains an Adult Learning Center that can help students with basic skills such as reading, writing, speaking, grammar, and math, and it can help them prepare for the citizenship test.
+For access, sign in as new user and create a personal account using your library card number as your user name.
 CLICK HERE

 Word Academy is a great tool/game, much like Free Rice, that you can download onto a smart phone.
 It’s a fun way for your students to learn vocabulary and practice spelling!

 Pronunciator provides both guided and self-directed instructions for 80 foreign languages, and ESL for 50 non-English languages, along with a Course Designer which allows for the creation and deployment of custom courses by educators.
 CLICK HERE

 They send out an e-newsletter with helpful tips and resources you can sign up for. http://literacyforward.org